 The recipient shall then use the originator’s public key to verify that the source code file has not been altered since it was digitally signed so that the history of the source can be traced back to the first signed version.

-Initial Code Signing
+Initial code signing

 The initial signing of a source code file may be in any format such as a snapshot or a changeset.
 If a changeset is used, it should be based on an empty file.

-Modifying Signed Previous Versions
+Modifying signed previous versions

 Sufficient information shall be recorded in a signed version to allow the source code file and digital signature of the signed previous version to be recovered.
 This allows the series of modifications from one version to the next, which can be thought of as encapsulations, to be reversed one at a time.